Updated on October 7, 2022.

-The facts around diabetes, heart disease, and stroke are worrisome: Compared to people without diabetes, those with the disease are nearly two times as likely to die from heart disease or stroke.
+Compared to people without diabetes, those with diabetes are nearly two times as likely to die from heart disease or stroke.
 But there is some good news.

 Although type 2 diabetes is considered a major risk factor for heart disease, it is also considered a controllable risk factor.
-This means you have the ability to reduce your risk of heart disease, heart attack, and stroke by taking steps to properly manage diabetes and keep the condition under control.
+This means you can reduce your risk of heart disease, heart attack, and stroke by taking steps to appropriately manage diabetes and keep the condition under control.

 How type 2 diabetes contributes to heart attack and stroke

-The high blood sugar levels associated with type 2 diabetes can cause major damage to the blood vessels.
-They can also contribute to high blood pressure and unhealthy cholesterol levels.
+The high blood sugar levels associated with type 2 diabetes can cause damage to your blood vessels.
+They can also contribute to high blood pressure and unhealthy levels of cholesterol (a fat-like substance found in the blood).

 Type 2 diabetes increases the risk of blood clots in the heart and brain, as well, which trigger the majority of heart attacks and strokes.
-The cause of blood clotting in people with type 2 diabetes is atherosclerosis, or a buildup of plaque inside the arteries.
+The cause of blood clotting in people with type 2 diabetes is atherosclerosis, also called "hardening of the arteries" caused by a buildup of a deposit called plaque inside the arteries.

 Plaque is a waxy substance in the blood made up of cholesterol, fat, and cellular waste products.
-When this substance accumulates in the arteries that supply the heart with blood, it is called coronary artery disease—a term that is often used interchangeably with heart disease.
-When the buildup occurs in the arteries of the limbs, it is called peripheral artery disease.
+When this substance accumulates in the arteries that supply the heart with blood, it is called coronary artery disease (CAD, the most common type of heart disease in the U.S.) When the buildup occurs in the arteries of the limbs, it is called peripheral artery disease.
 If the plaque buildup ruptures, a blood clot can form, blocking blood flow.

 A heart attack, also called a myocardial infarction, occurs when one or more of the arteries that supply the heart with oxygen-rich blood becomes blocked or severely narrowed.
 Deprived of this oxygen-rich blood, the heart muscle begins to die.